maziac/DeZog/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Version etc. (please complete the following information):**
  - DeZog SW Version:
- - OS: [the OS you used]
+ - OS:
- - Remote: zsim or zrcp (ZEsarUX):
+ - Remote: zsim, zrcp (ZEsarUX), cspect, mame or zxnext:

 **Additional context**
 If possible please attach your complete Z80 project as a zip file.
 It should also include the .vscode folder with the launch.json file and the list (.lst) file.